Is A Square A Rectangle Yes Or No

 Let’s start with the formal definitions.
 A rectangle is defined as a quadrilateral (a four-sided polygon) with four right angles (90-degree angles).
 The opposite sides of a rectangle are equal in length.
 Note that this definition does not require all sides to be equal; it only stipulates that opposite sides must be of equal length.

 The key to understanding the relationship between squares and rectangles lies in recognizing that the definition of a rectangle only specifies that opposite sides must be equal.
 It does not exclude the possibility of all sides being equal.
-Therefore, if a quadrilateral has four right angles and all its sides are equal, it technically meets the criteria for being a rectangle.
+So, if a quadrilateral has four right angles and all its sides are equal, it technically meets the criteria for being a rectangle.

 Trends and Latest Developments